 Now, OBVIOUSLY the above always has to return 0, right?
-All accesses to "a" are inside the spinlock, and we always set it to zero before we read it into
+All accesses to "a" are inside the spinlock, and we always set it to zero before we read it into e, the spinlock would

 Let the FreBSD people eventually.

 The window may be sm reliable any more.